ITUnderground/itunderground.dk/src/routes/(posts)/pages/who-are-we/+page.md

 ## Our organisation

 **_ITUnderground_** is a student organisation from the IT University of Copenhagen that engages in offensive cybersecurity — also known as hacking.
-We teach everything from cryptography to forensics to privelege escalation.
+We teach everything from cryptography to forensics to privilege escalation.

 ## So what do we do?